libreeng/BD-SAP/FSMExtension/DESIGN.md

 The extension's web frontend uses the FSM shell SDK to retrieve the FSM user's account, company, and user IDs.
 These credentials are passed to the backend to optionally verify the FSM user's identity via a 3rd-party OpenID Connect provider.

-Once verified, the frontend makes requests to the backend (*/api/v1/fsm/connections*) to display available Onsight connections or activity details for the currently-selected Activity.
+Once verified, the frontend makes requests to the backend (*/api/v1/fsm/connections*) to display available Onsight connections.

+The 'Import Assets' button will populate an accordion menu of the workspace documents tagged with the currently selected activity code.
+Each document item will provide details such as external metadata, document type, document title, and download URL from Onsite Workspace.

 #### Mobile